Mohs Micrographic Surgery

 “Cancer” is a word used to describe many different diseases in many areas of the body.
 It simply means that a cell is replicating faster than it normally should.
 Most body cells naturally grow to replace worn-out tissue and to repair injuries.
 If one of these cells is injured in some way (for example, by the sun in skin cancers), it begins to replicate and divide more quickly.
 Because the body is unable to process all of the new cells, a mass or ball of these cells is formed, called a “tumor.”

 In some tumors, the cells may break away from the original mass, and travel in the blood or lymphatic stream, then establish themselves in another part of the body and continue growing and invading tissue.
 This process is called “metastasizing,” and is associated with the more dangerous forms of cancer.
-This can happen in the more serious types of skin cancer, but not in the more common types.
+This can happen in the more serious types of skin cancer, but rarely in the more common types.

 The three types of skin cancer are: basal cell, squamous cell and melanoma.
 They differ in frequency, location, appearance, and growth patterns.

 These cancers generally develop at one particular spot and very slowly grow out and downward in the skin.
 The true size and extent cannot be fully appreciated by simply looking at the skin’s surface.
 Microscopic examination is necessary to determine the extent of the tumor.
 Often, if the tumor is very small, a biopsy may remove most of it and the skin may appear normal on the surface.
 Sometimes, however, cells beneath the skin may continue to replicate and grow.
 Some of these carcinomas may be quite large.
-If left untreated, these tumors may grow to a very large size and invade bone and other tissue beneath the skin.
+If left untreated, these tumors may grow to a very large size and invade bone and other tissue beneath the skin and, rarely, metastasize.

 The basic principle of Mohs microscopically controlled surgery is that the entire skin cancer is removed without taking any more normal skin than is absolutely necessary.
 This approach offers the highest cure rate available, usually 98-99%.